Investigative photojournalism story launch

 A sick sea turtle swimming off the coast of Byron Bay | February 2026 © Olivia Katz Photography

-Here at home in the Northern Rivers, disturbing signals are also emerging — algal blooms, black water events, fish kills, pollution and rising wildlife illness.
-I’m deeply concerned about what this means for the future and motivated to understand what can be done to turn this story around.
+I’m deeply concerned about what this means for the future and motivated to understand what can be done to improve the health of our local waterways.

-So I’ve begun developing a new storytelling project to investigate water health issues across the Northern Rivers — and to amplify the people working to protect and restore these ecosystems.
+So I’ve begun developing a new storytelling project to investigate water health issues across the Northern Rivers — and to amplify the voices of those working to protect and restore these ecosystems.

 The Water Guardians is an investigative photojournalism project exploring the health of waterways across the Northern Rivers of New South Wales.
 Through photography, interviews and narrative reporting, the project documents emerging signs of ecosystem stress while amplifying the voices of those working to protect and restore these environments.
 Grounded in place and informed by my lived experience as a resident and documentarian, the project explores how water quality intersects with climate resilience, biodiversity and community wellbeing.